chatterjee89/09-06-2022-RA-eLife-80956/README.md

-# manuscript_prep
+# Data Availability for 09-06-2022-RA-eLife-80956
-The R and Python codes implemented in the study described in the manuscript #NCOMMS-21-19077-T are available here:
+The R and Python codes implemented in the study described in the manuscript 09-06-2022-RA-eLife-80956 are available here:

 preprocessing_code.sh
 describes the codes run on the Shell terminal to process fasta files from both whole-tissue and single-cell RNA-Seq analysis.